 The question of how grammars of language come to be the way they are is one of the most fundamental questions that linguists can be concerned with.
-My research interests center around the role of discourse, especially everyday embodied conversational interactions, in shaping morphosyntactic and prosodic patterns, an area known as Interactional Linguistics.
+My research centers around the role of everyday embodied conversational interactions in shaping morphosyntactic and prosodic patterns, an area known as Interactional Linguistics.
 I place a premium on cross-linguistic as well as language-specific investigations of how grammatical patterns can be seen as emergent from the exigencies of ordinary talk-in-interaction.
 My primary language areas are Mandarin Chinese, Wappo (a now-extinct language isolate of northern California), and English.
 I have also worked with Japanese, Korean, and Hmong.

 Interactional Linguistics specifically seeks to explain how everyday social interactions motivate the phonological, prosodic, semantic, and morphosyntactic patterns we call ‘grammar’.
 Interactional Linguistics intersects directly with the study of conversation, particularly Conversation Analysis, and considers such questions as

-- how does looking at language in use affect what we understand grammar to be?
+- how does looking at language in everyday use affect what we understand grammar to be?

 - how can we understand grammar as being both cognitive and social?